Electrical muscle stimulation after pancreatic cancer surgery

-Join a focus group to share your thoughts
+Join a focus group or chat with a researcher to share your thoughts

 The project